pachicoma/gopick/README.md

   -i	pick lines at pattern unmatched.
     	when not use "-i", pick lines at pattern matched.
   -l string
-    	pick pattern list from file and arguments. the list file contents is 1 pattern per line. when not use "-l", only command arguments.
+    	pick pattern list by file and argument. the list file contents is 1 pattern per line. when not use "-l", only command argument.
   -r string
     	pick range of target file line number. you must give next format "-r start:end".